looru/sumative_2361392/README.md

 -xml2 for parsing PubMed files

 4. Running the Pipeline on BluePebble

-Step 1 — Load Conda
+Step 1 — Loading Conda
 source ~/initConda.sh
 conda activate env_2361392

-Step 2 — Run Snakemake
+Step 2 — Running Snakemake

 The pipeline is executed with: